by Tim Gilmore, 6/6/2012

 In 1986, a woman died in bed in that former showcase home on Proxima Road.
 She had been paralyzed and bedridden for months.
 She had been sick for almost two years.
 She had Lou Gehrig’s Disease, Amyotrophic Lateral Sclerosis.
 She was a beautiful woman with long dark hair.
 She hated her wheelchair.
 She asked her 11 year-old son to read to her from the Book of Psalms and she believed you could interpret news headlines through the Book of Revelation.
 Her son would lie down beside her and feel her holding him against her, though she could not hold him because she could not move.

-The neighborhood high school is named after the first Grand Wizard of the Ku Klux Klan, Nathan Bedford Forrest.
+The neighborhood high school is named for an early leader of the Ku Klux Klan, Nathan Bedford Forrest.
 Every few years, a group of people gets together to petition that the school’s name be changed.
 In 2006, a group of community college students sought to rename the school after Eartha Mary Magdalene White, a Florida philanthropist who was the 13th child of a former slave.
-The Duval County School Board responded with the offer of renaming the school by simply misspelling the name of the first Grand Wizard of the KKK.
+The Duval County School Board responded with the offer of renaming the school by simply misspelling the name of the Klan leader.
 So the high school for Oak Hill Unit 11 would not only be named after the Devil, but the Devil’s name would be misspelled.
 By the governing body of public education.
 A block away from the school, a pickup truck parked in a driveway bears a bumper sticker with a Confederate flag that reads, “Lincoln Owes Me!”

 After a football game at Nathan Bedford Forrest High School in 1991, a teenaged white boy was leaving the football field when he saw several black boys run through the parking lot.
 He immediately fell and forgot where he was.
 He stood up, ran down 103rd Street to Redstone Drive, then a quarter mile down to his friend’s house where he rang the doorbell.
 Only then did he realize blood was pouring down his cheekbone and across his mouth.
 Next week at school, a friend of a friend bragged about knocking down a tall white boy.
 He had hit him over the eye with a combination lock.